RezaEyvazpour/RezaEyvazpour.github.io/_pages/about.md

-I am now a Researcher at theuniversity of Tabriz, under guidance of  Dr. Fariborz Rahimi and Dr. Somayeh Heysieattalab.
+I am now a Researcher at the university of Tabriz, under guidance of  Dr. Fariborz Rahimi and Dr. Somayeh Heysieattalab.
 Before that, I obtained my Ms.c degree in the Department of Electrical and computer engineering at Tabriz University, supervised by Dr. Ghader Karimian in September 2020.
 I received B. Eng. degree in Electronic Engineering from University of Bonab, Bonab, Iran, June 2017.
 I worked with Dr. Fariborz Rahimi for undergraduate research.

 {: .text-justify}
 The latest version(9-15-2020) of my CV is accessible [here](http://RezaEyvazpour.github.io/files/cv2.pdf) if you want to know more about me.